PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Tenant-Services/devpoc-for-Chuck-Musgrave.md

-same virtual network and subnet as STLVMSQL
+same virtual network and subnet as STLVMSQL machine in the msc-corp resource group.

 rcmadmin M3dsp3r32021